nutanix/libvfio-user/docs/vfio-user.rst

 * *flags* defines the action to be performed by the server and upon which
   feature:

-  * The feature bits are the least significant 16 bits of the flags field, and can be accessed using the ``VFIO_DEVICE_FEATURE_MASK`` bit mask.
+  * The feature index consists of the least significant 16 bits of the flags field, and can be accessed using the ``VFIO_DEVICE_FEATURE_MASK`` bit mask.

   * ``VFIO_DEVICE_FEATURE_GET`` instructs the server to get the data for the given feature.